Anthonyy232/Paperize/README.md

 - [Landscapist](https://github.com/skydoves/landscapist) - A Compose and KPP image loading library that streamlines Glide, Coil, and Fresco
 - [Zoomable](https://github.com/usuiat/Zoomable) - A library that provides a zoomable and pannable view, which can be used with any view you want
 - [AnimatedFABMenu](https://github.com/rajaumair7890/AnimatedFABMenu) - A animated floating action button with Material 3 design
+- [DocumentFileCompat](https://github.com/ItzNotABug/DocumentFileCompat) - A DocumentFile wrapper that caches the result to improve efficiency

 Thanks to the creators and maintainers of the open-source libraries used in this project.